Self-consistent multidimensional Penrose process driven by magnetic reconnection: Relativistic Adiabatic Incompressible Balls (RAIBs).

 Assuming the fluid to be perfect and described by an ideal-fluid equation of state, the pressure can be expressed as $p = \rho \epsilon (\Gamma - 1)$, with $\Gamma$ the adiabatic index, $\rho$ the rest-mass density, and $\epsilon$ the specific internal energy.
-As a result, the enthalpy density is $w=\rho(1 + \epsilon \Gamma) = \rho + 4 p$ for a completely degenerate relativistic electron fluid with $\Gamma={4}/{3}$~\cite{Rezzolla_book:2013}.
+As a result, the enthalpy density is $w=\rho(1 + \epsilon \Gamma) = \rho + 4 p$ for a completely degenerate relativistic fluid with $\Gamma={4}/{3}$~\citep{Rezzolla_book:2013}.
 For simplicity, we assume that the rest-mass density of the plasmoid is much smaller than the internal energy density, \ie $\rho \ll \rho \epsilon$, so that the enthalpy density can be approximated as $w= \rho + 4 p \approx 4p$.
 Future improvement to the approach followed here (and in the literature) will concentrate on better estimating not only the role of the rest-mass density over the internal energy density, but also on the role played by the magnetisation in the plasma.

-Bearing these considerations in mind, we recall that the RAIB model assumes that the rest-mass density is localised, so that, in the ZAMO frame, $\rho = {m} \delta^3 (\boldsymbol{\hat{x}} - \boldsymbol{\hat{x}}(t)) / {\hat{\gamma(t)}}$, where $m$ is the rest-mass of the RAIB.
-This allows to easily integrate the energy and angular momentum density over the entire three-space in the ZAMO frame to obtain the total energy and angular momentum at infinity associated to a RAIB
+Bearing these considerations in mind, we recall that the RAIB model assumes that the rest-mass density is localised, so that, in the ZAMO frame, $\rho = {m} \delta^3 (\boldsymbol{\hat{x}} - \boldsymbol{\hat{x}}(t)) / {\hat{\gamma}(t)}$, where $m$ is the rest-mass of the RAIB.
+This allows to easily integrate the energy and angular momentum density over the entire three-space in the ZAMO frame to obtain the total energy and angular-momentum-at-infinity associated to a RAIB

 In obtaining the expressions above we have written the total enthalpy as $H=m(1 + \epsilon \Gamma)$ and the total internal energy as $U=m\epsilon$ [Eq.~\eqref{eq:ERAIB} coincides with Eq.~\eqref{eq:C3} in the main text].